junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 (all Dean POV)

 ### (Chap 1) I. City of Sins

 > Dean born and living in Sodom, a city of sins and blasphemy, witness people strong and sinned, what they always do to each other, to visitors, to angels, witness they enslave and torture them (show Sodom power/tool/magic is equal to angels)
 >
+> Dean wants to leave the city but John doesn't let them, he is still too young to make decision for the family, and Sam's not adult yet.
+He wants to stop them but warned by John not to interfere, for fear they'll retaliate on the family, harm teen Sam.
+Dean has to stay quiet to protect Sam.
+He hates it for himself.
+(Sam 17y, Dean 21y)
+>
+> Dean stands by the gate of the city, sees Cas come, notices he's angel (angel show up with wings at this era, describe wings). intro and talk, exchange name.
+Dean warns him about people, wants him leave or only goes to his house, Cas doesn't listen, Dean follows, Cas gets noticed by the villagers immediately, Dean worries, but gets distracted/ordered away by John when passing by their house (Sam is sick), Dean has to leave taking care of Sam, Cas heads to city square alone, bearing people's eyes, Dean really worries (Dean mention his house/dad/Sam/neighbor in their talk)

+#### Act 1

+> Dean born and living in Sodom, a city of sins and blasphemy, witness people strong and sinned, what they always do to each other, to visitors, to angels, witness they enslave and torture them (show Sodom power/tool/magic is equal to angels)
+>